Idilia/idilia-tagging-menu/doc/tagging_menu.plugin.md

 useToolTip (_boolean_, default: true)| Whether to display a sense card when mousing over word.
 Default is true.
 Set to false if you don’t have Bootstrap popover. informOnOther (_boolean_, default: true) | notify Idilia if "other sense" selection is made.
 In some cases the sense inventory will be missing a sense and this will be the only option.
-Notifying Idilia enables us to improve our sense inventory. closeOnSelect (_boolean_, default: true) | close the sense options view on sense selection preselect ('sa' (default), 'mono' or 'none')| Determines if a sense is preselected for a word. ‘sa’ uses the result of Sense Analysis (default); ‘mono’ preselects when a single sense is possible; ‘none’ disables pre-selection. sensesel | Callback function invoked on a sense selection sensedesel | Callback function invoked on a sense deselection
+Notifying Idilia enables us to improve our sense inventory. closeOnSelect (_boolean_, default: true) | close the sense options view on sense selection closeOnExternalClick (_boolean_, default: true) | close the sense options view on click outside the sense options preselect ('sa' (default), 'mono' or 'none')| Determines if a sense is preselected for a word. ‘sa’ uses the result of Sense Analysis (default); ‘mono’ preselects when a single sense is possible; ‘none’ disables pre-selection. sensesel | Callback function invoked on a sense selection sensedesel | Callback function invoked on a sense deselection